timvandriel/raster_tools_plugin/README.md

 When the lazy layer checkbox is **checked** and the 'Okay' button is clicked with a valid expression you will be prompted for a name for the lazy raster.
 After entering a name, a placeholder layer will be added to the QGIS layer panel with '(Lazy)' following the name you inputted as shown here: ![Lazy Layer in Layer Panel](media/lazyLayer.png) You may notice that nothing shows up in the map extent of QGIS or that the new layer has an unavailable layer icon next to it's name, this is because the raster has not been calculated yet.
 From here you can either force computation or use the lazy layer in another expression.
 To force computation right-click on the lazy layer and choose one of the options as shown below:
 ![Context Menu for lazy layers](media/computeLayer.png) The 'Compute Lazy Layer' option will force computation of the raster and place it into the QGIS layer panel.
 'Compute and Export Lazy Layer...' will force computation and then prompt you for a location to save it too, avoiding loading it into QGIS altogether.
 After you choose one of these options the lazy layer will be removed from the layer panel and you will no longer be able to use it.
 If you leave the checkbox **unchecked** then the expression will be evaluated immediately, you will be prompted for a name for the layer, and the resulting layer will be added to the QGIS layer panel.
-This is only a **temporary layer**, meaning that you must save the raster to a location on your computer, otherwise it will be lost once QGIS is closed.
+This is only a TEMPORARY layer, meaning that you must export the raster to a location on your computer, otherwise it will be lost once QGIS is closed.